osen/openhl/README.txt

 Ryan Freeman [slipgate.org] - Providing the initial OpenBSD port.
 Whilst this project is a fork with a growing number of differences, this port was still valuable to work out how it was built.

+Valve - Probably.
+But I am still bitter about the whole Steam thing.